emmanuelgjr/llmtop10_datavalidation/CycloneDX-SBOM.md

 These tools can be incorporated into CI/CD pipelines to automate the detection of security issues and vulnerabilities, reducing the risk of deploying compromised or insecure LLM applications.

-### GitHub Markdown for the Script

-To share the script via GitHub markdown, wrap the Python code in a code block within the markdown document as shown below:

 ```markdown
 # Data Validation for LLM Applications